 Junior Ranger Quest

-Also included in the tour is the Junior Ranger Quest game, a new adventure that allows kids to participate in up to 16 challenges at different tour stops around the park.
+Also included in the tour is the Junior Ranger Quest, a new adventure that allows kids to participate in up to 16 challenges at different tour stops around the park.
 Once they complete challenges, they receive a Junior Ranger badge from a ranger desk, just like the written Junior Ranger program.
-Although it’s best if played at the park, the game is also available for free download on the Apple Store and Google Play.
+Although it’s best if played at the park, the Junior Ranger Quest is also available to download for free on the Apple Store and Google Play.